Aruljebaraj/aj_image_editor/README.md

 Overview

 The Image Editor is a feature-rich application designed to make photo editing a breeze.
-Whether you're a photography enthusiast or a casual user, our intuitive interface and powerful editing tools cater to your needs.
-With the ability to crop, rotate, adjust colors, and more, the Image Editor puts the power of professional photo editing in the palm of your hands.
+Whether you're a photography enthusiast or a casual user, our intuitive interface and powerful editing tools cater to your needs the Image Editor puts the power of professional photo editing in the palm of your hands.

 Features